bensheldon/betterbio/wp-content/plugins/custom-post-type-archives/readme.txt

 Also a good thing for theme developers - you have four new functions to use:

-*	is_post_type_archive - this function will work similary as is_category or is_single and so on.
+*	pta_is_post_type_archive - this function will work similary as is_category or is_single and so on.
 It will return true if this page is a custom post type archive or false if it isn't.
 You can also specify an optional argument with post type name and then function will return boolean to say whether you're in post type archive for that post type or not.
 Simple and useful!
 *	get_the_post_type_permalink - this function will return a link to custom post type archive for current post in the WordPress loop.
 Or you can specify a post type slug or post ID or post object as an argument if you are not in a loop.
 In this way you can always link to custom post type archives wherever you are.
 *	the_post_type_permalink - uses get_the_post_type_permalink to echo the link rather than return it.
 *	wp_get_post_type_archives - will work the same way as ['wp_get_archives'](http://codex.wordpress.org/Function_Reference/wp_get_archives) function that allows you to get yearly, monthly, daily (and so on) archives for custom post types.